-Our GHG inventory has seen a year-on-year reduction, which is driven primarily by a reduction in our largest emission source, the use of sold products.
-There are numerous factors driving this reduction, including a reduction in the number of products sold compared to 2021, which was an exceptional year for the Group.
-Changes in our product mix (i.e. higher value and more powerful commercial lighting vs residential lighting), improving efficiency and decarbonisation of the grid are also helping to reduce GHG emissions.
+Our GHG inventory has seen a year-on-year increase, but an overall decrease against the 2021 base year.
+This was driven primarily by a 9% increase in our largest emission source, the use of sold products.
+There are numerous factors driving this increase, including a 10% increase in sales volumes compared to 2023 and changes in our product mix (i.e. higher value and more powerful commercial lighting versus residential lighting) in 2024.

-Upstream and downstream transportation emissions have fallen significantly compared to last year.
-Emissions in these categories have been calculated primarily using spend-based factors, where deflators are used to normalise the financial spend to align with the emission factors.
-The deflators use a region-specific average which does not capture the significantly higher inflationary pressure that was experienced for shipping costs since the Covid pandemic.
-As a result, the 2021 and 2022 emissions are likely to be overstated due to higher freight costs over this period.
-We are going to review our methodology for transportation and distribution and look to move away from spend-based factors as part of the 2024 GHG calculations.
+Upstream and downstream transportation emissions have increased compared to last year.
+Emissions in these categories have been calculated using a mixture of activity data from suppliers and spend-based factors, where deflators are used to normalise the financial spend to align with the emission factors.
+The deflators use a region-specific average which does not capture the significantly higher inflationary pressure that was experienced for shipping costs since the COVID-19 pandemic.
+For 2024, we successfully moved away from spend-based factors for one of our main freight suppliers; however, a significant proportion remains on a spend-based calculation.
+As a result, emissions in previous years are likely to be overstated due to higher freight costs over this period.
+We will continue work in 2025 to obtain more activity data and shift away from the spend-based method.